Homesitter’s frequently asked questions

 Home and pet sitting is clearly a serious responsibility; what support do you give me?

 Our Administrators/Minders will take personal responsibility for you: keeping in touch regularly, looking after your interests, and ensuring that we place you most appropriately.
-From her/him you will receive detailed guidance notes on home and pet sitting which are updated with regular newsletters.
+From her/him you will receive detailed guidance notes on home and pet sitting which are updated with newsletters.

 Will home and pet sitting really suit me?